 - 1. Be at least 17 years of age at scheduled class commencement. - 2.
 Must meet one of the following requirements: - a.
 Be a high school graduate or its equivalent from an acceptable accredited high school. - b.
-Completed General Education Development (GED) Certificate - c.
-Secondary school completion credential from an acceptable accredited home school program.
+Completed General Education Development (GED) Certificate - Secondary school completion credential from an acceptable accredited home school program.
 Home school students must provide documentation stating learning outcomes and high school completion equivalency. - d.
 Completion of an Associates, Bachelors, or higher degree from an acceptable accredited postsecondary institution showing high school attended.

 Foreign diplomas or transcripts must be translated and evaluated from a recognized agency.
-Ogle School does not admit ability-tobenefit students.
+Ogle School does not admit ability-to-benefit students.

-- 3. Successfully complete a personal interview with an Admissions Representative (or designate). - Sign an Enrollment Agreement and submit a Registration Fee (if applicable), - 5.
+- 3. Successfully complete a personal interview with an Admissions Representative (or designate), - 4.
+Sign an Enrollment Agreement, - 5.
 Applicants with transfer hours must submit transcripts from previously attended schools; see additional specific requirements for transfer of prior hours below, - Instructor course applicants must hold an active Cosmetology of Esthetic license for at least six months prior to enrollment.